logo

 What can I expect during MDMA-Assisted Therapy?

 MDMA-Assisted Therapy has not yet been approved by any regulatory agency in the USA.
-Since 2017, MDMA-Assisted Therapy at the California Center for Psychedelic Therapy has been offered via clinical trials and we are prepared to offer MDMA-Assisted Therapy as soon as it is FDA approved, likley by early 2025.
-The treatment involves ingesting a dose of MDMA under medical supervision.
+Since 2017, MDMA-Assisted Therapy at the California Center for Psychedelic Therapy has been offered via clinical trials and we are prepared to offer MDMA-Assisted Therapy as soon as it is FDA approved, hopefully sometime before 2027.
+The treatment involves ingesting midomafetamine (MDMA) under medical supervision.
 You also undergo psychotherapy, revisiting past emotions and events with two highly trained, trauma-informed licensed psychotherapists.

 MDMA-Assisted Therapy also includes preparatory and integration therapy sessions, in addition to therapy in conjunction with administration of the drug.
 Recreational use of MDMA doesn’t produce the therapeutic effects of MDMA-Assisted Therapy.
 The results are long-lasting, revitalizing, and highly effective.